Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-Current as of May 05, 2022 | Updated by FindLaw Staff
+Current as of January 01, 2025 | Updated by Findlaw Staff

-(1) As used in this section “literacy preparation assessment” means an examination that addresses the science of reading, related to literacy instruction for an individual who teaches preschool, elementary school, or special education.
+(a) “Literacy preparation assessment” means an examination that evaluates an individual's knowledge of the science of reading, related to literacy instruction for an individual who teaches preschool, elementary school, or special education.

-(2) The state board shall establish by rule made in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act, the scholarship, training, and experience required of license applicants.
+(2) The state board shall establish by rule made in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act, the scholarship, competencies, training, and experience required of license applicants.

 (3)(a) The state board shall announce any increase in the requirements when made.